aspose-slides/Aspose.Slides-API-References/content/java/english/com.aspose.slides/ishape/_index.md

 ```

-Gets or sets 'Mark as decorative' option Reed/write  boolean .
+Gets or sets 'Mark as decorative' option Reed/write boolean.

 --------------------